jsgroth/jgnes/README.md

 Implemented:
 * Cycle-based 6502 CPU emulation, PPU emulation (graphics), and APU emulation (audio)
-  * Unofficial CPU opcodes not implemented, aside from some of the unofficial NOPs that a few games use
-  * Rendering effects of certain mid-scanline writes may not be cycle-accurate based on non-binary test ROMs (nmi\_sync / scanline)
-  * DMC DMA cycle stealing and dummy reads are not implemented
-  * DMC IRQ timing is slightly off based on non-binary test ROMs (dpcmletterbox), almost certainly due to lack of DMC DMA cycle stealing
 * The most commonly used cartridge boards (aka mappers)
   * NROM
   * The most common NROM variants (UxROM / CNROM / AxROM)